DarkKnight939/Implementation-of-Corrupted-Image-Modelling-For-Self-Supervised-Visual-Pre-Training/README.md

 - **Enhancer (ResNet-based model)**: Enhances image quality using pixel-wise prediction and token replacement detection.

 ## 📌 Checkpoints
-Trained models are saved in the `checkpoints/` directory after every few epochs.
+Trained models are saved in the `checkpoints/` directory and they are done so after every few epochs.

 ## 📝 License
 MIT License